 Because hormonal hair loss is linked to the sensitivity of follicles to DHT, women are susceptible to this kind of balding as well.
 Although female pattern baldness is less severe, it occurs for the same reasons.

 If you’re undergoing this kind of genetic hair loss, Scalp Micropigmentation (SMP) is an excellent way to counteract the process.
 It’s a highly sophisticated pigmentation process that can either make thinning hair look fuller or perfectly recreate the look of a freshly shaved head.
 The experts at Hairline Ink have years of experience in this process and are waiting to answer any questions you might have.
-Call us today at (585)-250-0835 for more information on how SMP can change YOUR life!
+Call or text us today at 833-HAIR-INK (833-424-7465) to schedule an appointment, learn about our pricing, or to get a free quote!